Jordan's Furniture

 Jordan's Furniture is an American furniture retailer in New England.
-There are currently seven retail locations—three in Massachusetts (Avon, Natick, and Reading) and four in other New England states (Nashua, New Hampshire; New Haven, Connecticut; South Portland, Maine, and Warwick, Rhode Island)—plus a warehouse in Taunton, Massachusetts.
-Since 1999, the company has been owned by Berkshire Hathaway.
+There are currently eight retail locations—three in Massachusetts (Avon, Natick, and Reading) and five in other New England states (Nashua, New Hampshire; New Haven, Connecticut; Farmington, Connecticut; South Portland, Maine, and Warwick, Rhode Island)—plus a corporate office and warehouse in East Taunton, Massachusetts.
+Since 1999, the company has been a wholly owned subsidiary of Berkshire Hathaway.